 The old weather stripping should pull off.
 You can use an adhesive remover with a rag and scrub it off for the remaining adhesive.
 Follow manufacturer instructions to ensure the product won’t damage wood or other areas.
 Allow the area to dry completely.

 Step 2: Cut to size

 Measure out the weather stripping material of choice and cut to size using scissors or tin snips, depending on the material used.
 Exercise proper safety precautions and wear safety gear when handling power tools like drills!
 Here are some of the most commonly-used weather stripping materials and how to measure them to size:

 Position the strips, so the flared flange faces outside.
-Mount the center strip to the upper window sash with the flare placed down.
+Mount the centre strip to the upper window sash with the flare placed down.
 In contrast, horizontal strips are mounted to the top of the upper sash and the bottom of the lower sash, flare facing out.
 Using scissors or tin snips, cut the v-strips to size.

 After cleaning and drying the area, cut the rolled vinyl to size with scissors.